yuce/pyswip/INSTALL.md

 ### Debian, Ubuntu, Raspbian

+Ubuntu 22.04 has SWI-Prolog 8.4.3 in its repository.
 Debian Bookworm, Ubuntu 24.04 and Raspberry Pi OS Bookworm have SWI-Prolog 9.0.4 in their repositories.

 To install PySwip, use the `pip install` way explained above.